Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous Referee for her/his precious comments and suggestions.
 BSH is supported by the INFN INDARK grant and acknowledges support from the COSMOS project of the Italian Space Agency (cosmosnet.it).
 CB acknowledges support from the COSMOS project of the Italian Space Agency (cosmosnet.it), and the INDARK Initiative of the INFN (web.infn.it /CSN4 /IS /Linea5/ InDark).
 A. M. Pombo is supported by the Czech Grant Agency (GA\^CR) under grant number 21-16583M.
 AL has been supported by the EU H2020-MSCA-ITN-2019 Project 860744 `BiD4BESt: Big Data applications for Black Hole Evolution Studies' and by the PRIN MIUR 2017 prot.
 20173ML3WW, `Opening the ALMA window on the cosmic evolution of gas, stars, and supermassive black holes'.